texta-tk/texta-tk.github.io/source/topic_analyzer.rst

 .. note::

-	There exists an API for topic analyzer too, but the magic of the analyzer dissappears when using API which is why API instructions are not given here.
+	There exists an API for topic analyzer too, but the magic of the analyzer dissappears when using API.

 .. _create_TA: